-For the column $c_2=9$, see \cite{MestranoSimpson1}, Theorem 6.1 and Proposition 7.2 for the dimension $16$ and general obstruction space of dimension $1$.
-The proof of Proposition 7.2 starts out by ruling out, for a general point of an irreducible component, all cases of Proposition 7.1 except case (d), for which $c=8$.
+For the column $c_2=9$, see \cite[Theorem 6.1 and Proposition 7.2]{MS1}, for the dimension $16$ and general obstruction space of dimension $1$.
+The proof of \cite[Proposition 7.2]{MS1} starts out by ruling out, for a general point of an irreducible component, all cases of \cite[Proposition 7.1]{MS1} except case (d), for which $c=8$.
 Thus $h^1(E(1))=9-8-1=0$ for a general bundle, as we shall also see below.

-For the column $c_2=8$, see \cite[Theorem 7.2]{MestranoSimpson1} for irreducibility and the dimension.
-The family constructed in \cite[Section 6.2]{MestranoSimpson1} has obstruction space of dimension $1$, and the dimension of the whole space is $13$, strictly greater than the expected dimension, so it follows that the generic space of obstructions has dimension $1$.
-Note that $c=7$ for the $13$-dimensional family considered in \cite[Section 7.4]{MestranoSimpson1}, so $h^1(E(1))=8-7-1=0$.

-For $c_2=6,7$ the general bundle corresponds to a subscheme $P$ contained in, and spanning a unique plane.
-In this case, the space of obstructions has dimension $3$ by \cite[Lemma 5.5]{MestranoSimpson1}.

-For the column $c_2=7$, see \cite[Proposition 7.3]{MestranoSimpson1} where the dimension is $9$.
-In the proof there, the biggest stratum of the moduli space corresponds to $c=6$, giving $h^1(E(1))=7-6-1=0$.